Fringe World: 2021

 The 2021 festival was held from 15 January to 14 February 2021.
 It was the first major fringe performance opportunity in the world for artists during the COVID-19 pandemic.
 Fringe World launched an app in place of a printed guide for the 2021 Festival.
 Due to a COVID-19 lockdown, the Festival closed for a week and subsequently hosted an encore season from 14 February to 28 February 2021.
 The Festival generated an economic impact of $19.9 million and generated $5.9 million in box office sales.
 Total attendance across free and ticketed events was over 465,000.

 In June 2021, the Festival dropped Woodside as a principal sponsor and festival hub naming rights holder due to pressure from activist groups.
 However, Woodside became a sponsor of Artrage itself until the organisation cut all ties in 2024.

 2022

 The 2022 Festival featured more than 400 shows in 100 venues, with Fringe World receiving additional government support due to the impact of COVID-19 and the border closures.

 2023

 Fringe World 2023 featured 550 events across over 100 venues from 20 January to 19 February 2023.
-The festival generated over $8.7m in box office sales.
-Total attendance at free and ticketed events was over 560,000 across 4,256 performances.
+The festival generated over $8.7 million in box office sales.
+Total attendance at free and ticketed events was over 564,000.

 2024

 The 2024 Fringe World Festival took place from 19 January to 18 February 2024.
+It had 592,000 attendees, 554 events and earned $10.22 million in box office revenue.